 ICAOM is an accredited acupuncture college in Hawaii and is accepting applications from eligible candidates for its Master of Science in Oriental Medicine (MSOM) degree program.
-Apply now for Spring term deadline is Nov.
-15. Classes will commence on Jan.
-5, 2015.
+Apply now for Fall term deadline is July 31.
+Classes will commence on Sept.
+1, 2015.
 Download 3-4 yr program, admission requirements and application form.

 Welcome Home from China Externship Senior students recently spent three weeks in Guangzhou University of Chinese Medicine with senior TCM doctors.
 ICAOM staff and faculty welcomes them back in Hawaii. " it was an eye opening cultural experience and the clinical observation and lectures expanded our knowledge and wisdom" Shari.